ILIAS-eLearning/ILIAS/components/ILIAS/Certificate/README.md

   Due to the fact that learning progress events can be raised for different users and different context objects in a very short amount of time this can lead to response delays in the GUI.
-* Creating user certificates via the cron job is recommended for sytems with a high user workload.
+* Creating user certificates via the cron job is recommended for systems with a high user workload.
-  This approach stores an reminder of the learning progress event into a queue.
+  This approach stores a reminder of the learning progress event into a queue.
   The cron job will process the queue on execution.
   To avoid high latencies we recommend to execute the cron job in a